JackSzwergold/Writing/memories/Being Dragged to See the King.md

 Where did they come from?
 Were they in line with us?
 Did they meet us inside?
 I have no clue.
 The whole experience was disjointed and unpleasant that I didn’t keep track and didn’t care; a sparrow could have landed on my shoulder at that moment and talk to me and I would not care.

+Before you knew it we were ready to leave.
+I remember this momement because we were waiting near some bathrooms and I was looking at the wall at some hieroglyphics.
+They were not original hieroglyphics, but some wall text blowups of real hieroglyphics.
+I was fascinated by the shapes and how they looked like the stuff on my Micronaut Pharoid case, but that’s about it.

+I remember at that moment, one of my brother’s friends kneeling down to me and talking about the hieroglyphics.
+I looked at him and heard him speak, but I didn’t care about what he was saying.
+I saw some sign on the wall that had a street number exit.
+81st Street exit I believe.
+I made a mental note of it.
+I wanted to look up that street on a map when I got home so the next time I was in this place, I could just sneak out and take the train back home.

+Before you knew it, whoever was in the bathroom was out and we’re all headed outside.

 ***

 *Being Dragged to See the King (c) Copyright by Jack Szwergold; written on December 26, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*